 Making your own copper sulfate solution of 1 mg contained copper per drop is very easy.
 Just measure out the blue copper sulfate crystals and the water.
-You can buy blue copper sulfate crystals at amazon or any large internet retailer.
-I look for 99% or 99.9% pure.

 Further sources and information: